-Marc Tanenbaum:
+Thank you.

-(laughter) It's too Jewish. (laughter) [00:41:00] A week ago Friday I had the privilege of being part of a small group of American Jewish Committee leaders, men and women, who had an audience with Pope John Paul II in the Apostolic Palace.
-If you're looking for a place to hold a fancy [chassen?] or bar mitzvah (laughter) -- you can even arrange for a kosher caterer, I understand, in the new spirit of the times.
-I mention that because, first of all, in itself [00:42:00] it was a deeply moving and I believe in some ways historic occasion.
-Once you have an opportunity to read the text of the official declarations that were exchanged between our leadership and the pope regarding the present relationship between some 800 million Roman Catholics throughout the world whom he represents and the Jewish people.
-But the reason I tell you that story is not to make my Catholic-Jewish speech tonight, but to tell you that after that audience was over and there was an exchange of gifts, which is usual protocol, we in fact presented to him a copy of the Book of Esther, illuminated by an Israeli artist.
-He kept asking, "What is this phrase Mordecai lo [chach'va v'lo yishtach chaveh?]" (laughter) [00:43:00] Jerry Falwell, that's Baptist for "Mordecai would not kneel of bow down."
-But the reason I begin with that story is that after the audience was over and the spirit was genuinely irenic, deeply respectful, warm and genuinely loving -- the pope actually in his official text spoke of his love of the Jewish people, a love he said so profound it is a love which the New Testament has inherited from the Old Testament.
-Well after the audience was over and we came out into the hall of St. Peter's Basilica and said shalom aleichem to all the Swiss guards, one of the bishops on the Vatican staff came over to me and said, "Boy, that was a wonderful audience.
-What do you do for an encore?"
-And I said, "I'm going to Miami Beach to share a platform with Reverend Jerry Falwell." (laughter) (applause) [00:44:00] [alvega halishcht?]
-And he turned to me and he said, "Oh."
+A week ago Friday I had the privilege of being part of a small group of American Jewish leaders, men and women, who had an audience with Pope John Paul the 2nd in the Apostalic Palace.
+If you are looking for a place to hold a fancy "chasana" or bar-mitzvah, you could even arrange for a kosher caterer, I understand in the new spirit of the times.

+I mention that because first of all, in itself, it was a deeply moving and I believe in some ways historic occasion.
+Once you have a opportunity to read the text of the official declarations that were exchanged between our leadership and the Pope regarding the present relationship between some 800 million Roman Catholics throughout the world who he represents and the Jewish people.
+The reason I tell you that story is not to make my Catholic-Jewish speech tonight but to tell you that after that audience was over and there was exchange of gifts, which is the usual protocol, we in fact presented to him a copy of the Book of Esther illuminated by an Israel artist, he kept asking what is this phrase, "V'Mordechai lo ichrav v'lo yeshtachave."
+To Jerry Falwell that's Baptist for Mrdechai would not kneel or lie down.

+But the reason I begin with that story is that after the audience was over and the spirit was genuinely deeply respectful, warm and genuinely loving, the Pope actually in his official text spoke of his love of the Jewish people, a love, he said, so profound it is a love which the New Testament has inherited from the old Testament.

 Reverend Falwell indicated the new life that he has been going through in recent years in terms of the invitations that he has been receiving from synagogues and temples to come and make the kind of magnificent address that he has this evening.
-I want him to know that he has great commiseration on my part, because I'm working the other side of the street.
+I want him to know that he has great commiseration on my part because I am working the other side of the street.